Margot Yerolymos

-Margot Yerolymos (born 19 April 1997) is a French professional tennis player.
+Margot Yerolymos (born 19 April 1997) is a French former professional tennis player.

 Yerolymos has career-high WTA rankings of 306 in singles and 348 in doubles.
-She has won five singles titles and three doubles titles on tournaments of the ITF Women's Circuit.
+She won five singles titles and three doubles titles in tournaments of the ITF Women's Circuit.

 Career

 Yerolymos made her Grand Slam debut at the 2017 French Open thanks to a wildcard for the doubles draw, partnering Fiona Ferro; they lost their first-round match to the second-seeded pair of Ekaterina Makarova and Elena Vesnina.